mrjones2014/smart-splits.nvim/PROTOCOL.md

   if focus_pane(direction) then
     return true
   end
-  -- nothing that way, so wrapping is the only way to move if opts.wrap then
+  -- nothing that way
+  if opts.at_edge == 'wrap' then
     return focus_far_pane(opposite[direction])
+  elseif opts.at_edge == 'split' then
+    return create_pane(direction)
   end
   return false
 end
 ```

 If your multiplexer wraps for free and gives you no way to stop it, say so in your README and in
 `health()`.
-Returning `false` when `opts.wrap` is false and you already wrapped is worse than
+Returning `false` when `opts.at_edge` is `'stop'` and you already wrapped is worse than
 useless, because core will then also apply `at_edge` on top of the move you just made.

-Conversely, when you _can_ wrap and `opts.wrap` is true, prefer doing it yourself and returning
+Conversely, when you _can_ wrap or split and the corresponding `opts.at_edge` value is set, prefer
-`true`.
-Otherwise core falls back to wrapping among Neovim's own windows, which is a smaller wrap
+doing it yourself and returning `true`.
+Otherwise core falls back to its own windows, which is a
-than the user pictured.
+smaller wrap or split than the user pictured.

 **Zoom.** Entirely yours.
 Core has no concept of a zoomed pane.
 If your multiplexer can zoom and the
 user wants navigation disabled while zoomed, return `false` from `move()` and expose your own option